tassinarilucas08/Java/aula002/README.md

 -SystemLanguage - Display a code to access the language acronym and its name.
 Then, display the country acronym and its name - SystemLanguage.java

--SystemResolution - Display a code to show the screen size - SystemRevolution.java
+-SystemResolution - Display a code to show the screen size - SystemResolution.java